hoplon/hoplon/README.md

   state.
 Hoplon tightly integrates with Javelin to reactively bind DOM elements to the underlying Javelin cell graph.
-* [Castra][2]: a full-featured RPC library for Clojure and ClojureScript, providing the serverside environment.
+* [Castra][2]: a full-featured RPC library for Clojure and ClojureScript, providing the serverside environment. (optional)

 ### Quickstart